New EU law (EUDR) - Regulation (EU) 2023/1115

 The NorFalk alternative

-NorFalk creates a sustainable alternative to using palm oil in the
+NorFalk creates a bio-based alternative to using palm oil in the

 production of soap, cosmetics, and laundry detergent.
-We make sustainable,
+We make high-performing,

 bio-based